spaconference/spa-handbook/month-by-month.md

 - Confirm next year’s conference dates with Mandy and update on the site
 - Update organisers page with this year's chairs
 - Update [GitHub team](https://github.com/orgs/spaconference/teams/current-year-chairs/members) - all chairs should be maintainers, add any new members, remove anyone who is no longer part of the committee this year
+- Update SPA [LinkedIn page](https://www.linkedin.com/company/spa-conference/) - all chairs should be invited to be admins.
+No credentials are required simply check with Hibri or Raul to gain access.
 - If tickets are already available, make the book now page and button live

 ### Programme chairs